 The “fffuuu” guy is one of a cast of characters in the meme-verse.
 Also present are Forever Alone and the Troll, different unattractive faces that have their own comics and followings.

 These memes, like many others, originated on 4chan, an anything-goes message board site which grants users complete anonymity.
-Wade Hastings, a student at Cabrillo College, has been using the site for about five years now.
-He first looked at it after he repeated a joke he had heard someone else tell, only to be told that the joke originated on 4chan.
+A student at Cabrillo College, who wished to remain anonymous, has been using the site for about five years now.
+They first looked at it after they repeated a joke they had heard someone else tell, only to be told that the joke originated on 4chan.

-“I read that thread [rage comics] when it first happened,” said Hastings.
+“I read that thread [rage comics] when it first happened,” said the student.
 “It was just some guy, he made a four-panel comic, and it ended with the ‘fffuuu’ guy.”

 4chan is known for having no boundaries or limits for what is acceptable to post.
 That means a lot of awful stuff, like child pornography and extremely racist, sexist, and homophobic posts, pop up.
 This is the price that is paid for a democratic, populist form of entertainment — all democracies depend on free speech.

 “I do think the anonymity of the Internet has inspired creativity without traditional boundaries, and much of what’s been created seems like a response to the those traditional boundaries,” said UCSC professor Moulds in an email.
 “Some of what is created is small-minded or mean, and maybe much of it wouldn’t be out there if every creation were clearly linked to its author.
 But it would also chill free expression immensely if people thought that every off-color joke or juvenile Photoshop could be tied to their real names forever.”